davelongdev/dave-long-web-studio/content/about.md

 <p>I'm currently focused on working as a freelancer in computer programming and
 web development.
 I've been focusing on front-end web development, which involves writing code that's applied to the what's called the 'front-end' of web sites - the aspects of web sites that people interact with on a daily basis.
-Front end development primarily involves working with languages like javascript, html, and css, and I've spent a lot of time working with and learning about these languages.
-I'm also familiar with back-end development, which involves working with databases, networkin, and application programming interfaces or APIs.
+Front-end development primarily involves working with languages like javascript, html, and css, and I've spent a lot of time working with and learning about these languages.
+I'm also familiar with back-end development, which involves working with databases, networking, and application programming interfaces or APIs.
-Back-end development often involves working with languages like python and go.</p>
+Back-end development often involves working with programming languages like python and go.</p>

 <br>

 <h2>Writing</h2>

-<p>I have been writing in English all my life.
+<p>I've been writing in English all my life.
 I grew up speaking english as a
 first language.
 In college, I majored in philosphy and explored topics such as natrual language philosophy, mathematical logic, and philosophy of science.
 I later went to law school and practiced law with a focus on legal research and writing.
-I also have expeience in writing english content for web sites.
+I also have expeience in writing content web sites.
 In my spare time, I enjoy reading both fiction and non-fiction.</p>

 <br/>